Eschatologue/CM_wiki/docs/spells/2nd-level.md

 The weapon can take whatever form you choose.
 Clerics of deities who are associated with a particular weapon (as St. Cuthbert is known for his mace and Thor for his hammer) make this spell's effect resemble that weapon.

-***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for every two slot levels above 2nd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, the damage increases by 1d8 for every two slot levels above 2nd.

 ### Spray of Cards
 *2nd-level conjuration*